-There are many factors to consider when someone suffers a burn injury, such as the source of the burn, its location, degree of burn, the victim’s medical history, and the age of the victim.
+There are many factors to consider when someone suffers a burn injury, such as the source of the burn, its location, the degree of burn, the victim’s medical history, and the age of the victim.
 Some burn injuries can threaten the respiratory, circulatory, and nervous systems, as well.
 Burn injury victims sometimes experience emotional and psychological trauma as well.
-Another major concern after serious burn injuries is shock.
+Another major concern after serious burn injuries is the shock.

 Types of Scars